FabricMC/fabric-docs/develop/items/custom-data-components.md

 When you run the command you should recieve the item containing the component.
 However we are not currently using our component to do anything useful.
 Let's start by reading the value of the component in a way we can see.

-## Reading component value {#reading-component-value}
+## Reading Component Value {#reading-component-value}

 Let's add a new item which will increase the counter each time it is right clicked.
-You should read the [Custom Item Interactions](./custom-item-interactions.md) page which will cover the techniques we will use in this guide.
+You should read the [Custom Item Interactions](./custom-item-interactions) page which will cover the techniques we will use in this guide.

 @[code transcludeWith=::1](@/reference/latest/src/main/java/com/example/docs/item/custom/CounterItem.java)